Hello Amateur Allies,

-For 1.25m band, I've been using a TYT TH-9000 and a Hustler SF-220 lately.
+For the 1.25m band, I've been using a TYT TH-9000 and back on the Hustler CGT-220 collinear lately.
+The SF-220 is also a good little 5/8 wave.
 Also, using cheap Shark & Hustler ham sticks for the HF & 6m bands other than 160m, 30m, and 12m.
-The ATAS-120A screwdriver antenna is currently undergoing repair !
+The ATAS-120A screwdriver antenna was repaired and is currently back in operation, finally !

-HT's include a Kenwood TH-F6A 5W tribander with a Diamond SRH-320A antennna, and an Icom IC-92AD with a Diamond SRH-77CA antenna for accessing D-Star DV mode, which is useless to me without my DV dongle access point (DVAP) for the computer, and the downloadable software, but yet another toy to play with lol, essentially a DV mode echolink using RF, and of course, occasional echolink usage on the smartphone or laptop when appropriate.
+HT's include a Kenwood TH-F6A 5W tribander with a Diamond SRH-320A antennna, and an Icom IC-92AD with a Diamond SRH-77CA antenna for accessing D-Star DV mode, which is useless to me without my DV dongle access point (DVAP) for the computer, and the downloadable software, but yet another toy to play with lol, essentially a DV mode echolink using RF, and of course, occasional echolink usage on the smartphone or laptop, or even Allstar Link on the laptop when appropriate.

 Initially licensed in 1992, I lost my original "tech with code" N2SCL call in 2004 due to an extended period of inactivity from the hobby.
 I got so wrapped up in life's other stuff, that I actually forgot to renew.
 After coming back into the hobby as KC2UTV, I converted my General to an Extra, and promptIy applied to the FCC to bring the N2SCL call back to its rightful owner.
 Luckily, the call was never formally requested and my application was quickly(?) accepted.
 So much more to say, but then there's the ragchew QSO !!